Example campaign setup

 The distributor clicks Distribute and gives the items out.

+This means that you will be giving out food packs only to eligible residents.
 You will also need to have this list of eligible people before the actual distribution takes place.

 No

+Anyone who comes to the collection point can receive the food pack.
 You do not know specifically who will be coming to collect before the actual day of the campaign.